djgroen/FabSim3/README.md

 FabSim is now publicly available (as early-stage software) at: http://www.github.com/djgroen/FabSim

 Earlier derivative versions of FabSim include:
-* FabHemeLB (previously known as /FabricHemeLB/), which is used to automate workflows involving the HemeLB lattice-Boltzmann simulation environment (see http://www.github.com/UCL/hemelb for the source code of that).
+* FabHemeLB (previously known as FabricHemeLB), which is used to automate workflows involving the HemeLB lattice-Boltzmann simulation environment (see http://www.github.com/UCL/hemelb for the source code of that).
 * FabMD, which is used to semi-automatically coarse-grain polymer systems.